-In addition to reading the tips below, visit the “GETTING STARTED” folder inside of Blackboard for specifics on:
+In addition to reading the tips below, visit the “GETTING STARTED” folder inside of Canvas for specifics on:

 - Nuts and Bolts

 - Assignment submission naming (use this EVERY TIME)

 If you haven’t done so, please make sure you read through the book and your camera instruction booklet about the effects the LENS has on your images.
 Right now we are concerned with Depth of Field, which goes along with both f/stop (lens hole size), and focus point.